xuehaipeng/containerd/docs/snapshotters/overlayfs_shared_storage.md

 ### 2.1.
 Configure containerd's CRI Plugin

-The CRI plugin needs to be informed of the base path for the shared storage.
-In containerd v2.1 and later, the CRI plugin configuration is split.
-The `shared_snapshot_path` option should be placed in the `[plugins."io.containerd.cri.v1.runtime"]` section of your `config.toml`.
+The CRI plugin needs to be informed of the base path for the shared storage and the matching rules for which pods to apply the feature to.
+In containerd v2.1 and later, these options should be placed in the `[plugins."io.containerd.cri.v1.runtime"]` section of your `config.toml`.

 ```toml
 # Example: /etc/containerd/config.toml